damianhakert/damianhakert.github.io/source/handbook/resellers/onboarding/index.html.md

 ### Press Release
 - [ ] Press release localised `partner`
 - [ ] Press release placed in local publications `partner`
-- [ ] If marketing support for branded swag, funds or speakers for events, or funds online marketing campaigns is required, please refer to the Marketing section in the [Reseller Handbook](https://about.gitlab.com/handbook/resellers/)

 Within 90 days of signing:
 =====================